ducphan122/spring-recipes/Readme.md

 `./gradlew bootRun`

 - Following this: https://www.digitalsanctuary.com/java/springboot-devtools-auto-restart-and-live-reload.html, but somehow the bootrun is not working hot reload, we have to start the project as debug.
 In cursor, vi no bi bug ntn nen se co 2 project, chon cai dau tien, qan trong la luc no restart ko được tạo thêm bất kì cái beans nào

+## API

+- POST /api/recipe/new
+  {
+  "name": "Fresh Mint Tea",
+  "description": "Light, aromatic and refreshing beverage...", "ingredients": [
+  "boiled water",
+  "honey",
+  "fresh mint leaves"
+  ],
+  "directions": [
+  "Boil water",
+  "Pour boiling hot water into a mug",
+  "Add fresh mint leaves",
+  "Mix and let the mint leaves seep for 3-5 minutes", "Add honey and mix again"
+  ]
+  }
+  Response: 200, body: {
+  "id": 1
+  }

+- GET /api/recipe/{id}
+  Response: 200, body: {...}

+- DELETE /api/recipe/{id}
+  Response: 204

+## Stage 3

+Store all recipes permanently in a database: after a server restart, all added recipes should be available to a user;

+- Implement a new DELETE /api/recipe/{id} endpoint.
+It deletes a recipe with a specified {id}.
+The server should respond with the 204 (No Content) status code.
+If a recipe with a specified id does not exist, the server should return 404 (Not found);
+- The service should accept only valid recipes – all fields are obligatory, name and description shouldn't be blank, and JSON arrays should contain at least one item.
+If a recipe doesn't meet these requirements, the service should respond with the 400 (Bad Request) status code.